mardiros/xcomponent/README.md

 XComponent is a template engine, inspired by JSX, to embed template in Python.

-It diverge from all existing Python template engine since all the templates must be written in Python code.
+It diverge from all existing Python template engine since all the templates must be written inside the Python code.

 This is a design decision and a matter of preference for the locality of behavior.